analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 1. Begin by making sure the PWR switch (SW1) is in the "OFF" position.

 2. Make sure that jumper JP1 is installed.
 This jumper enables LED, D1.

-Also, make sure that the P0_0 and P0_1 jumpers are installed on JH1.
+3. Make sure that the P0_0 and P0_1 jumpers are installed on JH1.
 These two jumpers connect UART0 RX and TX to the console output.

-3. Connect USB cables from the PC to the USB/PWR connector (CN1) of the EV kit.
+4. Connect USB cables from the PC to the USB/PWR connector (CN1) of the EV kit.
 This cable will power the board and provide a virtual serial port connection to the MAX78000's UART.

+5. Install JP7 and JP14 to enable the external boost controller.

+6. Move the PWR switch to the "ON" position.

-4. On your PC, open a serial terminal application (minicom, gtkterm, etc.), and connect to the virtual serial port using a baud rate of 115200 and 8-N-1 settings.
+7. On your PC, open a serial terminal application (minicom, gtkterm, etc.), and connect to the virtual serial port using a baud rate of 115200 and 8-N-1 settings.

-5. Move the PWR switch to the "ON" position.

-6. You will see message from the MAX78000 appear in the terminal and LED1 (D1) on the board will begin blinking at a steady rate.
+8. Reset the EV kit via SW5.
+You will see message from the MAX78000 appear in the terminal and LED1 (D1) on the board will begin blinking at a steady rate.

 Once you see the described behavior, you know your board is functioning properly.